 The Digital Euro trial included automated mechanisms to create markets and provide liquidity.
 In addition, the Central Bank of France tested the interoperability of the platforms and the use of smart contracts.

-The Bank of France (BoF) and the Monetary Authority of Singapore (MAS) announced that they have completed new tests for the creation of the Digital Euro.
-In these trials, the novelty has been the implementation of decentralized finance tools, such as Automated Market Makers (AMM).
+The Bank of France (BoF) and the Monetary Authority of Singapore (MAS) announced that they had completed new tests to create the Digital Euro.
+In these trials, the novelty has been implementing decentralized finance tools, such as Automated Market Makers (AMM).

 AMMs are automatic systems that allow you to compare the price between two assets.
-In the markets, one of its main purposes is to provide fluidity to exchanges through the almost constant supply to liquidity pools.
+One of its primary purposes is to provide fluidity to exchanges through the almost constant supply to liquidity pools.
 It is quite a novelty that the central bank of digital currencies (CBDCs) is heading towards decentralized finance (DeFi).

-In this case with automated mechanisms, that allow operations in an uninterrupted way and with less friction, unlike what happens in the traditional financial system.
+In this case, automated mechanisms allow operations in an uninterrupted way and with less friction, unlike what happens in the traditional financial system.

 According to an official statement from the MAS, the tests consisted of simulating international transactions using multiple CBDCs on a private Quorum blockchain (an open-source blockchain for companies developed by JP Morgan and assigned to ConsenSys ) shared between the participating countries.

 Specifically, it was tested with CBDC payments for the Singapore dollar and the euro.
-The evaluations were also supported by Onix, the JP Morgan bank company dedicated to blockchain solutions and digital currencies.
+Onix, the JP Morgan bank company, dedicated to blockchain solutions and digital currencies, the evaluations were also supported.

-For the MAS, this shared network with support for several CBDC currencies will facilitate transnational payments in real-time and without interruption.
+This shared network with support for several CBDC currencies will facilitate international payments in real-time and without interruption for the MAS.